-A new hire preparation template is a reusable template that helps managers keep track of all the tasks they need to complete to successfully onboard a new employee.
+A new hire checklist template is a reusable template that helps managers keep track of all the tasks they need to complete to successfully onboard a new employee.
 This ensures that any new employee is set up for success before their first day on the job.

 Employee onboarding templates are used to guide new employees through their onboarding process.
 A great employee onboarding template includes things like the employee handbook, information about their first day of work, and what employees should expect for their 30-60-90 day plan.